-Your passport is lost, and you’re scheduled to fly tomorrow.
+Your passport is lost, and you’re scheduled to fly tomorrow—what now?

-If you’re flying domestically, there’s nothing to worry about, as your driver’s license provides sufficient proof of identification to board any flight within the US and its overseas territories (as long as it’s REAL ID compliant).
+If you’re flying domestically, you can use your driver’s license as proof of identification to board any flight within the US and its overseas territories (as long as it’s REAL ID compliant).

-But what happens if you lose your passport and you need to fly internationally?
+But what happens if you lose your passport and must fly internationally?
+Let’s find out.

 Get a compliant passport photo in 3 minutes with PhotoAiD’s passport photo maker.